Kozea/Radicale/DOCUMENTATION.md

 #### Lazy

 The CalDAV RFC defines what must be done, what can be done and what cannot be done.
-Many violations of the protocol are totally defined and behaviours are given in such cases.
+Many violations of the protocol are totally defined and behaviors are given in such cases.

 Radicale often assumes that the clients are perfect and that protocol